-If the presented alignment was altered as suggested in the foraging analysis management recommendations, it may not be feasible to tie Spring Lake Loop in to the U-4444 interchange of NC 210 (Murchison Road) and Randolph Street that is currently under construction.
-At this level of analysis, no other alignments were examined other than ones that allow this connection; however, as the project progresses, it may be prudent to explore opportunities to change the alignment as suggested in the management recommendations.
+The Protected Species Survey Report suggested adjusting the portion of the proposed feasibility corridor located on Fort Bragg in order to minimize and avoid impacts to RCW clusters on Fort Bragg.
+Specifically the corridor could be moved closer to Andrews Church Road and William T. Brown Elementary School and kept on private land west of the Fort Bragg boundary.
+However, if the proposed corridor was altered as suggested, it may not be feasible to align the Spring Lake Loop with the U-4444 interchange of NC 210 (Murchison Road) and Randolph Street that is currently under construction.
+At this level of analysis, no other alignments were examined other than ones that allow this connection; however, as the project progresses, it may be prudent to explore opportunities to change the alignment as suggested in the Protected Species Survey Report.